tendermint/tendermint/docs/rfc/rfc-020-block-structure-consolidation.md

 #### Updates to storage

 Currently we store the [every piece of each block][save-block] in the `BlockStore`.
-I suspect that this has lead to some mistakes in reasoning round the merits of consolidating fields in the block.
+I suspect that this has lead to some mistakes in reasoning around the merits of consolidating fields in the block.
 We could update the storage scheme we use to store only some pieces of each block and still achieve a space savings without having to change the block structure at all.